 The harsh treatment inflicted upon them by the Europeans soon caused the Taino race to be completely wiped out.
 However, some share contrary views.
 Some believe that the few Tainos who escaped the Europeans sort refuge in the mountains and co-existed with the Maroons.

 Whether these ideologies are true or false, the fact still holds that the remnant of the Taino existence and impact on Jamaica is still quite visible.

-What has the Tainos contributed to Jamaica?Click On Image / Info-Graphic Above To Zoom Into It.
+What has the Tainos contributed to Jamaica?Click On Image To ZOOM

 - Plants and crops

 Many of the delectable fruits and vegetables that we enjoy today was also once enjoyed by the Taino people.
 They practiced subsistence living, hence they had no food in surplus.

 As such, farming and cultivating crops was a part of the Tainos daily life.
 In fact, it was common practice for Taino homes to have gardens to plant crops.

 Here are some of the crops that the Tainos cultivated that can be found today: